Gatorland Gators Ghosts and Goblins Halloween Banner 2025 - image by Dani Meyering

 • The event happens during regular daytime park hours, between 10 a.m. and 5 p.m.

-• Costumes are encouraged, but to keep the environment family-friendly, it’s asked that they not be too scary or gory.
+• Costumes are encouraged, but nothing too scary or gory.

 Skunk Ape Character at Gators Ghosts and Goblins Gatorland Halloween event poses for photo